manuGil/lecture-notes/git-lecture-notes.md

 $ tail -f ~/.bash_history
 ```

-> Version control systems start with a base version of a document, and then record changes you make each step of the way.
+> Version control systems start with a base version of a document and then record changes you make each step of the way.

 ## 1. SETTING UP GIT (Lecture begins)
-> Sometimes the shortcut on the Windows menu for Git Bash,  won't work.
-In suh a case: go to the installation folder (usually C:/Git) and double-click on ``git-bash.exe``
+> Sometimes, the shortcut on the Windows menu for Git Bash won't work.
+In such a case: go to the installation folder (usually C:/Git) and double-click on "git-bash.exe "

 > **Key points:**
 Use `git config` with the `--global` option to configure a user name, email address, etc.